 In 1994, the Academy introduced the Merton C. Flom Leadership InSight program to provide leadership training courses to Fellows, Candidates, and Student Members at the annual meeting as well as registrants in the Ellerbrock CE program.
 From its inception through 2020, this program provided basic and advanced leadership courses to almost 900 attendees.

 In 2020 as part of the leadership pillar of the AAO Strategic Plan, a series of virtual modules on leadership were proposed.
-It was agreed to integrate these eight modules into an extensively revised and expanded Merton C. Flom Leadership InSight program.
+It was agreed to integrate these eight modules into an extensively revised and expanded Merton C. Flom Leadership InSight program, now known as the Merton C. Flom Leadership Academy.
 This revised program was initiated at the 2021 Annual Meeting which was followed by a virtual leadership module presented approximately every six weeks.

 Inspiring leadership in optometry and vision science.